cca-io/quick-translate/README.md

 ### Workflow

 The app has a notion of sources and targets.
-Basically, the first JSON you drag and drop into the web app is the source file.
+Basically, the first file you drag and drop into the web app is the source file.

 The app takes the `id`s or keys of all entries and puts it into the first column of the spreadsheet (read-only).
 In the second column, the values or `defaultMessage`s will appear.
+If you use a JSON as source, you can show/hide a description column between the first and second columns.
+Descriptions are hints for the translator about what to keep in mind when translating the corresponding source texts.s

 Then you can either add a new target column with the button on the right, or drag another (partially) translated file into the app, which will also appear as another column.